vega/vega-lite/site/docs/transform/window.md

 ### Percent of Total

-You can use the window transform to compute an aggregate and attach it to all records.
-In this case, you can use the [join aggregate](joinaggregate.html) instead of the window transform.
-Please refer to the [join aggregate examples](joinaggregate.html#examples).
+The window transform *can* be used to compute an aggregate and attach it to all records in order to derive a percent of total, however, a simpler approach is to use the [join aggregate](joinaggregate.html) transform instead.

-Here we use the window transform to derive the global sum so that we can calculate percentage.

-<div class="vl-example" data-name="joinaggregate_percent_of_total"></div>